 |

-I WOULD NOT BUY ANY POWERCHAIR WHERE A LOW LEVEL OEM/ENGINEERING PROGRAMMER WAS NOT EASILY AVAILABLE (not a useless "end user" version) to allow me to properly configure the powerchair to correctly suit me.
-Although most people don't seem to care if only because they do not understand the difference!
-The anti tip wheels and bars are too long (so they will hit everything around me indoors) and will prevent your head being the first thing to touch a wall when you reverse.
-So making the chair longer than it needed to be.
-And is an issue when trying to drove off a curb too.
-Too low leaving you hung with no drive wheel in contact with the ground.
-See forum....
+Programming on all Powerchairs is dismal at very best and although I didn't drive this one the guy who owns it said it was as "soggy" much as I expected.
+All bought stock powerchairs are like this.
+It makes real, accurate linear control impossible.
+The only way to fix this with ANY powerchair is to take charge and reprogram it to suit you, at a lower level than a typical end user / dealer programmer will allow.
+This almost always presents a problem.
+But there are "ways" to overcome this on many chairs.
+See my forum.
+This needs an OEM level programmer normally.
+Which causes all kinds of problems as they are almost impossible to get hold of for most people.
+So you will likely be stuck with the OEM level programming it comes with.
+The dealer will not be able to use anything but an end user/dealer programmer which may help here very slightly but will not really fix the problems.
+See programming but I don't know how easy it will be to get hold of a programmer that can fix this chair!
+Its electronics look bespoke, rather than one of the big three or four control system manufacturers such as Dynamic or Penny & Giles or Curtis etc, that the other powerchair manufacturers usually fit.
+(Even if rebranded.)
+So if it was me, I would find out how easy it was to get access to a OEM level programmer before spending my hard earned on this.
+This really matters to me.
+I WOULD NOT BUY ANY POWERCHAIR WHERE A LOW LEVEL OEM/ENGINEERING LEVEL PROGRAMMER WAS NOT EASILY AVAILABLE - one way or another!
+See forum.
+Although most people don't seem to care here, if only because, they just do not understand the difference, due to never having had the chance to find out!
+The anti tip wheels and bars at the rear are far too long (they will hit everything around me indoors) and will prevent your head being the first thing to touch a wall when you reverse.
+Therefore making the chair longer than it needs to be.
+And is an issue when trying to drive off a curb too.
+Too low here, leaving you hung with no drive wheel in contact with the ground.
+See Forum for more details about this by users!
 It has a good central space saving footplate (no corners!) rather than the awful swing away ones fitted to most powerchairs that hit every doorframe...
 Normal rehab seating cushions can be used.
 It can drive short distances at lower speeds with just one battery pack fitted.
-Although I wouldn't recommend this unless you like buying new batteries.
-And the rear wheels are too far back compared to the seat giving a nose heavy "long" configuration which saps power, hinders manoeuvrability etc. And makes it feel like a truck indoors.
-But all modern rear drive powerchairs have this C of G issue because the manufacturers are afraid of the chairs tipping back on slopes and ramps.
+Although I wouldn't recommend this unless you like buying new batteries regularly for a bunch of technical reasons.
+And like most rear drive chairs, the rear wheels are too far back compared to the seat giving a nose heavy "long" configuration.
+This which saps power, hinders manoeuvrability etc. And makes it feel like a truck indoors.
+But all modern rear drive powerchairs have this forward C of G issue because the manufacturers are afraid of the chairs tipping back on slopes and ramps.
 Never bothers sports manual wheelchair suppliers though?
 Or me.
 I modified my own chair to be as tippy as a sports manual wheelchair.
 This way it feels lively, wheelies at will, and steers better and saves much battery power.
 And its very wide for no obvious reason.
 Its a full 26.5 inches wide!
-That's over a full inch wider than my own chair (with 12 inches of fat rubber tyres included!).
+That's over a full inch wider than my own chair (which has 12 inches width of fat rubber tyres included! as well as much bigger batteries).
 EVERY INCH COUNTS when indoors.
 So you will need lots of indoor space.
 25 inches is a good target for any powerchair intended for indoor use.
-As with all powerchairs avoid Recaro or any automotive style seating unless you are extraordinarily small and light as it moves the chairs C of G higher and further forwards making handling and steering worse. |
+As with all powerchairs avoid Recaro or any automotive style seating unless you are extraordinarily small and light as it moves the chairs C of G higher and further forwards making handling and steering / stability worse. |

 off road "gunk" that stops deflation before you know it should have